Arksine/moonraker/docs/printer_objects.md

 - `file_position`:  The current file position in bytes.
 This will always be an integer value

+!!!
+Note
-**Note:  `progress` and `file_position` will persist after a print has paused, completed, or errored.
-They are cleared when the user issues a SDCARD_RESET_FILE gcode or when a new print has started.**
+    `progress` and `file_position` will persist after a print has paused, completed, or errored.
+They are cleared when the user issues a SDCARD_RESET_FILE gcode or when a new print has started.

 ## print_stats
 *Enabled when `[virtual_sdcard]` is included in printer.cfg*